ralhei/pyRserve/doc/manual.rst

 Applying an R function as argument to another function
 ---------------------------------------------------------

-A typical application in R is to apply a vector to a function, especially via ``sapply`` and its brothers.
+A typical application in R is to apply a vector to a function, especially via ``sapply`` and its brothers (or sisters, depending how how one sees them).

 Fortunately this is as easy as you would expect::

   >>> conn.r('double <-- function(x) { x*2 }')